Sebastiaan40/cyclops_paper/paper/draft.md

 For any polygon, the phase index can be calculated by counting the number of phase jumps.
 An algorithm for this will look like:

-1. Compute the phase difference $\delta\Phi$ of all edges.
+1. Compute the phase difference $\Delta\Phi$ of all edges.
-2. Count the number of times $\delta\Phi$ is bigger than $\pi$ (positive phase jump).
+2. Count the number of times $\Delta\Phi$ is bigger than $\pi$ (positive phase jump).
-3. Count the number of times $\delta\Phi$ is smaller than $-\pi$ (negative phase jump).
+3. Count the number of times $\Delta\Phi$ is smaller than $-\pi$ (negative phase jump).
 4. Calculate the index with $I = P - N$ with $P$ and $N$ the number of positive and negative phase jumps respectively.

-## Extended phasemapping
+## Extended Phasemapping

-4. Localize the phase defects by setting a threshold on the maximum difference of between neighboring phases.
-   (check if this can be done analytically, what is the maximal difference at each time step?)

-5. Repeat the standard phasemapping algorithm, but now all cycles that have a phase defect are removed and new cycles that surround the phase defects are added

-Readers who would like to reproduce our results are referred to this GitHub repository (LINK!!!), which contains the used code and some further explanation.
+To extend the naive approach, the first thing to do is localising the phase defects.
+Remember that phase defects are defined as discontinuities in the phase field.
+In a triangulated mesh this would manifest as a big phase difference on the edges.
+Therefore, the most straightforward thing to do is setting a threshold $d$ so that an edge with a phase difference $\Delta\Phi$ that satisfies $d<\Delta\Phi<2\pi-d$ would be considered as a phase defect.
+We have found that a value of $d=0.08\pi$ works best for this simulation, but keep in mind that this threshold depends highly on the parameters of the simulation.

+Once all phase defects are located, the cells that contain at least one phase defect are removed.
+This will create holes in the mesh, allowing us to treat phase defect and boundaries as the same.

+Finally, the boundaries and holes are extracted as polygons.
+The naive phasemapping approach (see previous section) is then applied to these polygons together with the remaining cells.

 # Results